School Updates re COVID-19

 - Reporting to school when there is a confirmed case in our family

 We appreciate your family's support in this way.
-We will be in touch again next week.

 There are some great resources on how to talk to children and how to reduce their anxiety levels, but please be mindful that for our younger students these conversations may not be appropriate unless they specifically ask.
 Included among these resources are the following: